 The easiest way to distinguish the German Flyers to the Auscat Flyers is in the beam connections.
-The front beam in the Auscat sits on top of the hull while the German one is flush.
+The front beam in the Auscat sits on top of the hull (aluminium) while the German one sits more flush (bonded carbon).

 aclass002.pdf – Harken – A Class – 2015 Cascade mainsheet system

 aclass003.pdf – Tips on Sailing the A Class cat